pingswept/me30-website/content/logistics/questions.md

 ## Learning objectives

-1. Complete five hands-on circuit design projects:
+1. Complete a series of hands-on circuit design projects:
     a.
 Build a prototype and PCB of a breadboard power supply that accepts power from a 12 V wall supply and emits 12 V, 5 V, and 3.3 V at the same time.
     b.
 Build a prototype and PCB of an H-bridge motor controller to make a motor spin both ways.
     c.
 Build an electromechanical game including microcontroller, moving mechanical element, and user input.